Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Non split case, complements and open questions

 \subsection{Arthur parameters}

 We would like to prove that the Langlands parameters $\sigma$ which appear in the decomposition \eqref{intro1-dec-canonical} (or \eqref{intro2-dec-canonical} in the non split case) come from elliptic Arthur parameters.
-We recall that an Arthur parameter is a $\wh G(\Qlbar)$-conjugacy class of morphism whose restriction to $\on{Gal}(\ov F/F)$ takes its values in a finite extension of $\Ql$, is semisimple, pure of weight $0$, continuous and makes a triangle similar to \eqref{diag-sigma} commute.
+We recall that an Arthur parameter is a $\wh G(\Qlbar)$-conjugacy class of morphism whose restriction to $\on{Gal}(\ov F/F)$ takes its values in a finite extension of $\Ql$, is continuous, almost everywhere unramified, semisimple, pure of weight $0$ and makes a triangle similar to \eqref{diag-sigma} commute.
 Moreover $ \psi$ is said to be elliptic if the centralizer of $\psi$ in $\wh G(\Qlbar)$ is finite modulo $(Z(\wh G)(\Qlbar))^{\on{Gal}(\wt F/F)}$.